TERMS OF TRADE

 6.4 Time for payment for the Works being of the essence, the Price will be payable by the Client on the date/s determined by FE, which may be:

-(a) by way of progress payments in accordance with FE’s specified progress payment schedule.
-Such progress payment claims may include the reasonable value of authorised variations and the value of any Materials delivered to the worksite but not yet installed;
+(b) by way of progress payments in accordance with FE’s specified progress payment schedule.
+Such progress payment claims may include the reasonable value of authorised variations and the value of any Materials delivered to the Worksite but not yet installed;

-(b) for certain approved Client’s, due twenty (20) days following the end of the month in which a statement is posted to the Client’s address or address for notices;
+(c) for certain approved Clients, due twenty (20) days following the end of the month in which a statement is posted to the Client’s address or address for notices;

-6.8 The Client shall not be entitled to set off against, or deduct from the Price, any sums owed or claimed to be owed to the Client by FE nor to withhold payment of any invoice because part of that invoice is in dispute.
+6.9 The Client shall not be entitled to set off against, or deduct from the Price, any sums owed or claimed to be owed to the Client by FE nor to withhold payment of any invoice because part of that invoice is in dispute, unless the request for payment by FE is a claim made under the Construction Contracts Act 2002.
+Nothing in this clause 6.9 prevents the Client from the ability to dispute any invoice.

 7. Provision of the Works